-An open source database will soon be making critical water data readily available for water stewardship groups and decision makers in the Upper (Canadian side) Columbia Basin.
+An open-source database now makes critical water data readily available for water stewardship groups and decision-makers in the Upper (Canadian side) Columbia Basin!

-The Columbia Basin Water Hub will act as the central repository for water-related data relevant to the region.
-Water data sets collected by community water monitoring groups will be available to support decision makers who are required to make freshwater allocation decisions and apply progressive watershed management in the era of climate change.
+The recently launched Columbia Basin Water Hub acts as a central repository for water-related data relevant to the region.
+Water datasets collected by community water monitoring groups are now available to support decision-makers who are required to make freshwater allocation decisions and apply progressive watershed management in the era of climate change.

-Climate change in addition to human and industrial uses are taxing freshwater supply.
-In the face of these pressures, collecting water data to help monitor water use and distribution is essential to balance the freshwater needs of citizens, industry and ecosystem services.
-British Columbia is currently lacking a comprehensive and collaborative, province-wide approach and methodology to water monitoring.
-The development of the Columbia Basin Water Hub and the affiliated Columbia Basin Water Monitoring Collaborative was initiated to coordinate and support efforts by community groups in the region, and build a coordinated approach to help answer local and regional questions about current and future hydrological conditions.
+In the face of these pressures, collecting water data to help monitor water use and distribution is essential to balance the freshwater needs of citizens, industry, and ecosystem services.
+Yet, British Columbia currently lacks a comprehensive and collaborative, province-wide approach to water monitoring.
+The development of the Columbia Basin Water Hub and the affiliated Columbia Basin Water Monitoring Collaborative was initiated to coordinate and support efforts by community groups in the region and build a coordinated approach to help answer local and regional questions about current and future hydrological conditions.